 My solidworks has a lot of useful features for both users and non-users of SolidWorks.
 Here you can find in-depth tutorials, forums, technical support, a marketplace for part manufacturers and customers, a resellers page, a very informative blog, and most importantly, thousands of free SolidWorks models.

-To make your search for a model easier, models on this site are categorized according to industry.
+To make your search for a 3D SolidWorks model easier, models on this site are categorized according to industry.
 Some of the categories are hardware, piping & tubing, robotics, aerospace, military, jewelry, optics, miscellaneous and many more.
-Virtually any design you require across various industries can be found in this rich library of SolidWorks models.
+Virtually any design you require across various industries can be found in this rich library of 3D SolidWorks models.
 The site also has a search bar and filter options for more precise navigation.
 To access the models on my.solidworks.com, you need to register and get a SolidWorks ID.
 SolidWorks users can simply log in as they already have IDs.

 With over 6,500,000 members, GrabCAD is undoubtedly one of the largest online communities of engineers, designers, manufacturers, and students in the world.
 This site has a lot to offer including tutorials, design competitions, news, blog articles, GrabCAD apps, a resource center, and 3D printing services.
 Our interest, however, is in this site’s vast library of free CAD models.
 GrabCAD has millions of generic, as well as software-specific models of over 50 CAD software.
-SolidWorks is not left out as there are thousands of free SolidWorks models on this site.
+SolidWorks is not left out as there are thousands of free SolidWorks 3D models to download on this site.
 Whether you are looking for a model of a toilet or a fully assembled motor engine, you’ll be sure to find it here.
 For easier navigation, GrabCAD features a search bar.
 The models are also categorized into various categories, a few of which are as follows.
 3D printing, aerospace, agriculture, architecture, automotive, aviation, construction, electrical, and sports.

 3. 3D Content Central